YazanGhunaim/shortest-path-in-maze/README.md

 # Maze Solver

-C++ GUI application that visualizes the process of finding the shortest path from start and end positions in a randomly generated maze using the QT GUI framework
+C++ GUI application that visualizes the process of finding the shortest path from start and end positions in a randomly generated maze using a chosen algorithm with the QT GUI framework

 # Showcase